Great Solutions to Google Drive High Disk Usage

 If you have Google Drive sync high disk usage, maybe you can sync only some folders in Google Drive to control the high CPU usage.
 Here is the simple guideline:

-2. Open your Google Drive, and go to the Settings > My Computer.
+2. Click the Google Drive icon on the taskbar, and hit the Settings icon > Preferences > My Computer.

-3. Next, uncheck the Sync with Google Drive option to stop Google Drive from syncing all your files on the computer.
+3. Tap on the folder, and uncheck the Sync with Google Drive option, hit Done button to stop Google Drive from syncing all your files on the computer.

 Maybe your Google Drive uses the maximum of the Google data, so you have Google Drive high disk usage.
 For this, you can set up a limitation to the data transfer rate with the following steps: